Flavien/quickconstructor/README.md

 - Customize which fields and properties are initialized in the constructor.
 - Generate null checks automatically based on nullable annotations.
 - Works with nested classes and generic classes.
-- Easily place attributes on the parameters of the generated constructor.
+- Ability to place attributes on the parameters of the generated constructor.
 - No traces left after compilation, no runtime reference necessary.
 - Generate XML documentation automatically for the constructor.
 - Lightning fast thanks to the .NET 6.0 incremental source generator system.